ErlisI/Runner/README.md

 DB_NAME=runner_db
 DB_PASSWORD=password
 DB_PORT=5432
+SESSION_SECRET= we can find this if you run consle.log(require("crypto").randomBytes(64).toString("hex"));
 ```
-Lastly go again to the normal terminal and run these commands
+Lastly, go again to the normal terminal and run these commands
 ```
-npm install --save sequelize sequelize-cli pg-hstore npx sequelize-cli init npx sequelize-cli db:migrate
+npm install --save sequelize sequelize-cli pg-hstore npx sequelize-cli init npx sequelize-cli db: migrate
 ```
 go back to where you do the npm install where the front is and then  run
 in the front end and